-Pharmacy Technician Role in Immunization Administration
+Pharmacy Technician's Role in Immunization Administration

 - 1. APhA supports the development of standardized training in immunization administration and continuing education opportunities for immunizing pharmacy technicians. - 2.
 APhA supports immunizing pharmacist's individual discretion in delegating immunization administration to pharmacy technicians with the requisite education, training, and experience. - 3.
-APhA supports voluntary participation by pharmacy technicians in the training and provision of immunization administration. - APhA supports the role of immunizing pharmacists as the health care professional providing clinical patient assessment, decision making, and patient counseling when delegating immunization administration to a pharmacy technician.
+APhA supports voluntary participation by pharmacy technicians in the training and provision of immunization administration. - 4.
+APhA supports the role of immunizing pharmacists as the healthcare professional providing clinical patient assessment, decision making, and patient counseling when delegating immunization administration to a pharmacy technician.
 (JAPhA.
-2020;60(5):e10)
+60[5]:e10; September/October 2020]